12 Step Meetings for Lasting Recovery and Community Support

 Building Peer Connections and Support

 Peer connections in 12 step meetings do not develop overnight; genuine support grows from sustained, active participation.
 Start by approaching fellow participants after meetings for brief, recovery-focused conversations—this helps establish rapport rooted in shared goals.
-Research in Oregon addiction treatment highlights that those with strong peer support networks through mutual aid experience improved abstinence and greater resilience12.
+Research in Oregon addiction treatment highlights that those with strong peer support networks through mutual aid experience improved abstinence and greater resilience.2

 Exchanging contact information with attendees of similar backgrounds can set up true accountability partnerships.
 Consistently attending the same peer support group creates trust, as reliable presence in these recovery communities lays the foundation for authentic, durable relationships.